PurdueMINDS/RelationalPooling/README.md

 * The datasets for the molecular tasks are all available in the DeepChem package.

 ## Questions and Contact
-Please feel free to reach out to (anon) if you have any questions.
+Please feel free to reach out to Ryan Murphy (murph213@purdue.edu) if you have any questions.